 Observant Jews will not listen to music or hold weddings and other celebrations.
 They will also avoid activities that entertain as well as trips that would provoke joy, and they will not shave or cut their hair.

-During the first Nine Days of Av, observant Jews will not buy new things (which bring joy), plant flowers and trees, or make home improvements.
+During the first nine days of Av (August 2–10 on this year’s Gregorian calendar), observant Jews will not buy new things that bring joy, plant flowers and trees, or make home improvements.
 They also will avoid washing clothes or wearing freshly washed clothes, eating meat and drinking wine, and bathing for pleasure (bathing for hygiene in cool water is permitted).